wesl-ee/RAL/docs/README.md

 -----------------

 RAL is a text-only message board / forum.
-It provides a totally anonymous discussion space on the internet; RAL is often called a neo-forum because it takes inspiration from the classic forum model.
+It provides a totally anonymous discussion space on the internet; RAL is a new type of discussion space called a neo-forum.

 If you are curious what RAL feels like [check out the site](https://ral.space)